-Learn more about the Aging & Health program.
+Learn more about the M.S.
+Aging & Health Program

 The Aging & Health program provides the basic competencies in aging studies offered by faculty interested in aging from mid-life to end of life.
-We offer core courses on that examine aging through theory, research, biology, policy, economics, demography, psychology as well as ethics and humanities in aging, health care administration, and policy.
-It is an 11-month curriculum based on knowledge and skill competencies endorsed by the Association of Aging in Higher Education (AGHE) and the Accreditation in Gerontology Education Council (AGEC).
+We offer core courses on that examine aging through theory, research, biology, policy, economics, demography, psychology as well as ethics and humanities.
+The full-time program is an 11-month curriculum based on knowledge and skill competencies endorsed by the Academy of Gerontology in Higher Education (AGHE) and the Accreditation in Gerontology Education Council (AGEC).

 Students will receive: